Resume, LinkedIn, Cover Letter and Mock Interview Advising

 Career Counseling can help you inform your choice of a major, assess your interests or offer guidance on an action plan for your career development.

-For students enrolled in remote location programs, please call or email Career Services to set up an appointment. email@example.com or 425.352.3706
+For students enrolled in remote location programs, please call or email the Career Center to set up an appointment. firstname.lastname@example.org or 425.352.3706

 Student Services bases many policies and procedures based on professional business etiquette and expectations of a professional work place.
 Being prompt to appointments is one of those important expectations.
 Our policy supports that.